regzo2/VRCFaceTracking-Documentation/docs/source/ware/quest_pro.rst

 #.
 Navigate to the ``Beta`` tab.
 Enable ``Developer Runtime Features``, ``Eye tracking over Oculus Link``, and ``Natural Facial Expressions over Oculus Link``.

-    - You can try enabling ``Passthrough over Oculus Link`` but that may cause issues.
+    - You can try enabling ``Passthrough over Oculus Link`` but that *may* cause issues.

     .. note::
-        If you do not see these options, you did not follow the previous step.
+        If you do not see these options, you did not follow the previous steps correctly.

     .. image:: images/oculus_pc_app_beta.png
         :width: 600